 What to do after an accident to protect your case?

 Immediate action makes a big difference.
-Here’s how to build your case from day one.
+Here is what to do after a California car crash to build your case from day one.

-Carefully record damage to vehicles and the area.
-Photographs are compelling proof.
-Get many photos and videos: general shots, close shots of damage from different angles, license plates, street signs, skid marks.
-Put timestamps and geolocation in, if possible.
-This is useful to investigators and insurance companies.
+Carefully record damage to vehicles and the surrounding area of the incident.
+Photographs are the most compelling proof.
+Take dozens of photos and videos: general shots, close shots of damage from different angles, license plates, street signs, skid marks.
+Put timestamps and geolocation into your photographs, if possible.
+This is extremely useful to investigators and insurance companies for validating your claim arguments.

 Witness statements are impartial accounts.
-Politely ask for contact information and whether they will give a short statement from witnesses.
-Third-party, unbiased accounts add significant credibility to your version of events.
+Politely ask for contact information and whether they are willing to give a short statement summarizing what they saw Third-party, unbiased accounts add significant credibility to your version of events.
 Get a short video statement (with their permission) or a signed written statement.
 Get their name, phone number, and address.

 Inform your insurer of the accident promptly, as California law and your policy demand.
 Report objective facts: date, time, location, parties.
 Stick to facts known; avoid speculating on fault or injuries.
-Call our office before giving detailed statements to any insurer, especially the other driver’s.
+It is highly recommended to contact a lawyer before giving detailed statements to any insurer, especially the other driver’s.

-Consultation with a car accident lawyer from The Law Offices of J.G.
-Winter protects your rights after a Northern California crash.
-We are familiar with fault disputes and insurance policy claims.
+Consultation with an experienced car accident lawyer such as The Law Offices of J.G.
+Winter is the best way to protect your rights after a Northern California car crash.
+We are familiar with fault disputes, insurance policy claims, and local court systems.

-We handle evidence collection and resolve fault disputes.
-An early visit by an attorney saves the evidence and prevents unwittingly undermining your claim.
-Our help ensures your rightful compensation is maximized.
+Our personal injury firm helps you organize and handle evidence collection and resolve fault disputes.
+An early visit by an attorney preserves all collected evidence and prevents you from unwittingly undermining your own claim.
+Our expert legal help ensures your rightful compensation is maximized in the end.

 Choose the Law Offices of J.G.
 Winter as your legal help